 CLAIM: John writes of the “synagogue of Satan” (Rev. 2:9).
-Of course, many Jewish readers have taken offense to this statement.
+Many Jewish readers have taken offense at this statement.
 Was John anti-Semitic?

 RESPONSE: John was not being anti-Semitic in this passage, because he himself was Jewish!
-This would be similar to Dave Chappelle’s rendition of “Clayton Bigsby”—a fictional character who was a blind black man who was a member of the Klu Klux Klan.
 If John was hateful of Jews, then he would need to be hateful of himself, the other eleven apostles, and Jesus himself!
 This seems wildly unlikely.
 In fact, John was the author who wrote that salvation came from the Jews (Jn.
 4:22).

 What then is John referring to in this passage?

 The surrounding culture viewed Christians with suspicion because they refused to worship the emperor.
 The central issue confronting Christians was likely the fact that Domitian required to be called “Lord and God” (Latin: dominus et deus, Suetonius, Domitian, 13:2-3; Martial, Epigrams 9.56.3; Dio Cassius, History, 67.4.7).
 All true Christians refused to worship the emperor, and thus, they were marked with suspicion.